 behind ferocious make-up,

 daring to hope for kindness

 world’s true face — monsters mingling with heroes,

 tempting fate with faith.

-Bios: Erin Greinke’s work has appeared in the California Quarterly, The Delaware Poetry Review, Gargoyle, Ginyu (Japan), The Green Door (Belgium), The Journal (UK), the New York Quarterly, the Paterson Literary Review, The Pedestal Magazine, Pinyon, Poem, Prosopisia (India), The South Carolina Review, The University of Tampa Review and many others.
-Her work is included in the international anthology The Second Genesis: An Anthology of Contemporary World Poetry (India, 2014).
-Her book For The Living Dead – New & Selected Poems (Presa Press, 2014) has been downloaded over 300,000 times worldwide (e-book edition, Simon Pulse).
-Her most recent (2016) books are Poets In Review and Zen Duende – Collaborative Poems (with Glenna Luschei).
+Bios: Eric Greinke’s work has appeared in the California Quarterly, The Delaware Poetry Review, Gargoyle, Ginyu (Japan), The Green Door (Belgium), The Journal (UK), the New York Quarterly, the Paterson Literary Review, The Pedestal Magazine, Pinyon, Poem, Prosopisia (India), The South Carolina Review, The University of Tampa Review and many others.
+His work is included in the international anthology The Second Genesis: An Anthology of Contemporary World Poetry (India, 2014).
+His book For The Living Dead – New & Selected Poems (Presa Press, 2014) has been downloaded over 300,000 times worldwide (e-book edition, Simon Pulse).
+His most recent (2016) books are Poets In Review and Zen Duende – Collaborative Poems (with Glenna Luschei).

 Alison Stone has an MFA degree from Pine Manor College.
 Her poems have appeared in Michigan Quarterly Review, The New Statesman, The Paris Review, Ploughshares, Poet Lore, Poetry and many other journals and anthologies.
 She was awarded New York Quarterly’s Madeline Sadin Award and Poetry’s Frederick Boch Prize.
 Her first book, They Sing at Midnight, won the 2003 Many Mountains Moving Poetry Award .
 Her second collection, Dangerous Enough, appeared from Presa Press in 2014.
 Her most recent collection is Ordinary Magic (NYQ Books, 2016).